Skip to content

 I am a user of FastAPI (and starlette).
 Before writing pydantic-resolve, I used two methods to write APIs:

-• GraphQL, using a niche python library pygraphy and a mainstream library strawberry-python
+• GraphQL, using a niche python library pygraphy and a mainstream library strawberry-python.

 The combination of GraphQL and pydantic inspired the creation of pydantic-resolve.